 You have a Kickstarter set up to help make this project a reality – can you tell us a little about how that will work please?

 I’ll be offering the book at a lower price than it’ll be after the campaign ends.
-There’ll be other rewards like patches, enamel pins and t-shirts, (all exclusive to Kickstarter backers).
+There will be other rewards like patches, enamel pins and t-shirts, (all exclusive to Kickstarter backers).
 I’m hoping to be able to donate some of the money raised to the Tony Hawk Foundation.

 Finally, I’d be slacking if I didn’t ask this – are you still skating at all today?
 If so, where?